Infrarift/linux-starter-pack/README.md

 # Linux Starter Pack
 When I reformat a new Linux machine, these are the tools I want to start with.
+The installation should take about 2 hours, depending on internet speed.